gaplo917/GapStyle/spec/README.md

 ![semnatic-highlight-information-intellij](../preview/semnatic-highlight-information-intellij.gif)

-From my experience, GapStyle helps to improve my reading and writing code speed by:
+From my experience, GapStyle helps to improve my reading and writing code speed at least:

 - 30% when working on my own project